CometCoder192/redditFeedFix/readme.md

 ## View the website [here](https://cometcoder192.github.io/redditFeedFix/)

-This project uses eventListeners in JS to turn on/off a bulb.
+This is a hobby project to test out Reddit APIs and stuff.